 Table Salt or “Iodized Salt” is not a healthy naturally occurring rock, crystal or sea salt.
 It is a manufactured type of sodium called sodium chloride with added iodide.

 Iodine in salt available at grocery stores, restaurants and in practically all processed foods, have synthetic chemicals added to them.
 These chemicals may include manufactured forms of iodide, sodium solo-co-aluminate, fluoride sodium bicarbonate, toxic amounts of potassium iodide, anti-caking agents and aluminium derivatives.
-Table salt has also been bleached.
-Unfortunately, most table salt is not only unhealthy, but is toxic to the body and should never be considered as a source of healthy iodine.
+Unfortunately, most table salt is not only unhealthy but is toxic to the body and should never be considered as a source of healthy iodine.

 Salt found in nature is not usually white it is pink in color such as Himalayan Crystal salt which is harvested in pristine mountains and naturally dried in the sun.